Vladaya

 Vladaya (Владая, /bg/) is a village on the Vitosha and Lyulin mountains in western Bulgaria at an altitude of about 1000 m.
 In the 2011 census in Vladaya were counted 4043 residents, which makes it the tenth largest village in Bulgaria.
+Administratively, it is part of the Vitosha District of Stolichna Municipality in the southwestern part of the Sofia City Province.